-Fire Incompatibility ► Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
-Do not approach containers suspected to be hot.
+Fire Incompatibility None known.
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Non combustible.
+Fire/Explosion Hazard The material is not readily combustible under normal conditions.
+However, it will break down under fire conditions and the organic component may burn.
 Not considered to be a significant fire risk.
-Expansion or decomposition on heating may lead to violent rupture of containers.
+Heat may cause expansion or decomposition with violent rupture of containers.
 Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
-Decomposition may produce toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx) HAZCHEM Not Applicable
+Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) , silicon dioxide (SiO2) , other pyrolysis products typical of burning organic material.
+May emit poisonous fumes.
+HAZCHEM Not Applicable